snoopykr/snoopykr.github.io/_posts/2024-07-21-finetuning.md

 print(f"Peak reserved memory for training % of max memory = {lora_percentage} %.")
 ```

-    549.6228 seconds used for training.
-    9.16 minutes used for training.
-    Peak reserved memory = 11.002 GB.
-    Peak reserved memory for training = 5.064 GB.
-    Peak reserved memory % of max memory = 74.6 %.
-    Peak reserved memory for training % of max memory = 34.337 %.

-<a name="Inference"></a>
 ### Inference
 Let's run the model!
 You can change the instruction and input - leave the output blank!